MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-ios-simulator.md

 ---
-title: Working With iOS Simulators
+title: Working with iOS Simulators
 description: This guide will discuss how to identify and select an iOS simulator that should be used to run Xamarin.UITests locally.
 keywords: uitest test cloud
 author: glennwester
 ms.author: glwest
 ms.reviewer: crdun
-ms.date: 01/11/2018
+ms.date: 10/26/2018
 ms.topic: article
 ms.assetid: 6E970422-40FB-4E2C-ACAD-07A5E47B3378
 ms.service: vs-appcenter
 ms.custom: test
 ---

 # Working with iOS Simulators

 #### [Visual Studio](#tab/vswin/)
 It is not possible to run local iOS tests on Windows.

 #### [Visual Studio for Mac](#tab/vsmac/)
-This guide will discuss how to select a specify iOS simulator when running tests locally on OS X or macOS.
+This guide will discuss how to specify an iOS simulator when running tests locally on OS X or macOS.

 Each iOS simulator that is configured on an Apple device will have a unique *device identifier* assigned to it.
 UITest will use this device identifier to start the desired iOS simulator.

 A UITest must use the `IApp.DeviceIdentifier` method to provide the device identifier: